-although the Federal Circuit occasionally invoked the Dayton-Hudson filtering approach.280
+although the Federal Circuit occasionally invoked the Dayton-Hudson filtering approach.

 The court tempered the alternative design standard in the 1997 case of Berry Sterling Corp. v.
-Prescor Plastics, Inc.281 The design patentee there claimed a cylindrical container designed to fit a vehicle cup receptacle along with a spill-proof lid.282 The Federal Circuit reversed the district court's invalidation of the design patent on the grounds that the lower court had inappropriately focused its functionality analysis on the limitations of the commercial embodiment of the underlying article of manufacture, failing to view the minimalist design as a whole or consider alternative designs.283 In remanding the case, the Federal Circuit noted that presence of alternative designs was just one factor to be considered.
+Prescor Plastics, Inc. The design patentee there claimed a cylindrical container designed to fit a vehicle cup receptacle along with a spill-proof lid.
+The Federal Circuit reversed the district court's invalidation of the design patent on the grounds that the lower court had inappropriately focused its functionality analysis on the limitations of the commercial embodiment of the underlying article of manufacture, failing to view the minimalist design as a whole or consider alternative designs.
+In remanding the case, the Federal Circuit noted that presence of alternative designs was just one factor to be considered.
 It stated that

 The presence of alternative designs may or may not assist in determining whether the challenged design can overcome a functionality challenge.
 Consideration of alternative designs, if present, is a useful tool that may allow a court to conclude that a challenged design is not invalid for functionality.
 As such, alternative designs join the list of other appropriate considerations for assessing whether the patented design as a whole-its overall appearance-was dictated by functional considerations.
-Other appropriate considerations might include: whether the protected design represents the best design; whether alternative designs would adversely affect the utility of the specified article; whether there are any concomitant utility patents; whether the advertising touts particular features of the design as having specific utility; and whether there are any elements in the design or an overall appearance clearly not dictated by function.284
+Other appropriate considerations might include: whether the protected design represents the best design; whether alternative designs would adversely affect the utility of the specified article; whether there are any concomitant utility patents; whether the advertising touts particular features of the design as having specific utility; and whether there are any elements in the design or an overall appearance clearly not dictated by function.

-^{280.} See OddzOn Prods. v.
+280. See OddzOn Prods. v.
 Just Toys, 122 F.3d 1396 (Fed.
 Cir.
-1997) (reasoning that "[i]t is the non-functional, design aspects that are pertinent to determinations of infringement" and that "[w]here a design contains both functional and non-functional elements, the scope of the claim must be construed in order to identify the non-functional aspects of the design as shown in the patent," citing Lee v.
+1997) ("It is the nonfunctional, design aspects that are pertinent to determinations of infringement. . . .
+Where a design contains both functional and non-functional elements, the scope of the claim must be construed in order to identify the non-functional aspects of the design as shown in the patent." (citing Lee v.
 Dayton-Hudson); see also Unidynamics Corp. v.
 Automatic Prods.
 Int'l, 157 F.3d 1311 (Fed.
 Cir.
-1998) (focusing the infringement analysis on the point of novelty, which the Federal Circuit rejected in Egyptian Goddess, Inc. v.
-Swisa, Inc., 543 F.3d 665, 672-79 (Fed.
-Cir.
-2008) (en banc)).
+1998) (focusing the infringement analysis on the point of novelty, which the Federal Circuit rejected in Egyptian Goddess, 543 F.3d at 672-79).

-^{282.} See U.S. Design Patent 362,368 (Sep.
+282. See U.S. Design Patent 362,368 (issued Sept.
 19, 1995).

-^{283.} See 122 F.3d at 1455-56.
+283. See 122 F.3d at 1455-56.

-The court cited no authority for these factors, but they appear to be derived from In re Morton-Norwich Products, Inc., 285 a CCPA trade dress functionality case.
-286
+The court cited no authority for these factors, but they appear to be derived from In re Morton-Norwich Products, Inc., a CCPA trade dress functionality case.

-Notwithstanding OddzOn and Berry Sterling, the Federal Circuit quickly shifted back to simply asking whether alternative designs are available.287 Rosco, Inc. v.
-Mirror Lite Co.288 illustrates the Federal Circuit's lax approach to design patent eligibility.
-As depicted in Figure 21, Rosco claimed a highly convex, curved-surface, three-dimensional, oval, aerodynamic, cross-view mirror with a black, flat metal backing.289
+Notwithstanding OddzOn and Berry Sterling, the Federal Circuit quickly shifted back to simply asking whether alternative designs were available.
+Rosco, Inc. v.
+Mirror Lite Co. illustrates the Federal Circuit's lax approach to design patent eligibility.
+As depicted in Figure 21, Rosco claimed a highly convex, curved-surface, three-dimensional, oval, aerodynamic, cross-view mirror with a black, flat metal backing.